SASS BROWN, cutting-edge clothing from upcycled materials

 You were born and raised in London, what or who were your influences?

-I think industry in general is always affected by new technology and developments.
-There are certainly interesting things happening in fashion and textiles, but the invention of the cotton gin or the sewing machine were also game changers in the sphere of fashion and textiles in their time.
+I think the industry, in general, is always affected by new technology and developments.
+There are certainly interesting things happening in fashion and textiles, but the invention of the cotton gin or the sewing machine were also game-changers in the sphere of fashion and textiles in their time.
 I think one of the biggest changes globally is a rejection of pre-determined systems, whether those are the systems of fashion or the systems of banking and corporate structure.
 More people feel empowered to start their own businesses, make new collaborations and try new things.

 There is still a very long way to go in this battle, but we owe a lot to the likes of Greenpeace, Labor Behind the Label and the Clean Clothes Campaign’s tireless focus on the fashion and textile industry and highlighting those responsible for the worst of the crimes.